Fossj117/interview_prep/README.md

 This is a repository for my data science interview preparations.
 The primary item will be `README.md` (this document), which will contain my notes about various topics.

-## 1. General Data Structures & Programming
+## 1. General Data Structures & Algorithms

 #### Hash Tables